murilopolese/murilopolese/content/workshops/2019-04-28-kids-hack-day-london.md

 ---
 title: "Kids Hack Day London"
 cover: '/workshops/khd2_1.jpg'
-excerpt: "2019 I had the pleasure to co-organize the first and second Kids Hack Day in London.
+excerpt: "I had the pleasure to co-organize the first and second Kids Hack Day in London.
 They were two beautiful and inspiring days with children, parents, volunteers and passing by curious having a good time being curious and building things."
 tags:
 - '2019'
 ---